gad-lang/gad/docs/builtins.md

 ### chars

 Returns an array containing chars of given string or bytes.
-If given string/bytes has invalid encoding (incorrect UTF-8), it returns undefined.
+If given string/bytes has invalid encoding (incorrect UTF-8), it returns nil.

 **Syntax**